skycoin/skywire/README.md

 skywire-cli fwd -d 8080
 ```

-To consume the skyfwd connection / reverse proxy back to localhost use `skywire-cli rev`
+To consume the skyfwd connection (i.e. reverse proxy back to localhost) use `skywire-cli rev`
+A different port can be specified to proxy the remote port to
 ```
 skywire-cli rev -p 8080 -r 8080 -k <public-key>
 ```